SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 So, in simple terms, central tendency is like finding the "average" or "middle" value of a group of numbers.
 It helps us understand how the numbers are clustered and what the typical value is.

-## What are the measures of central tendency, and how do they differ from each other?
+## What Are the Measures of Central Tendency?
+How Do They Differ?

 The commonly used measures of central tendency are the mean, median, and mode.